meltoner/agrofelis/components/mobility/motors_hub_driver/readme.md

 ![Components composing the Motors hub controller](_figures/pcb-controller_parts.jpg)

-Bellow, the module with most of its elements established, is illustrated.
+Below, the module with most of its elements established, is illustrated.

 ![Photo of the assembled motors hub controller](_figures/pcb-controller_assemble.jpg)

-The temperature sensors as positioned and secured using capton tape in the top part of the structural component, are presented bellow.
+The temperature sensors as positioned and secured using capton tape in the top part of the structural component, are presented below.

 ![Closeup of the two temperature sensors located in the laser cut slots of the top body of the structural component.](_figures/pcb-controller_temperature.jpg)